 EarsToday is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

 Most people are surprised at what level of noise can damage your hearing!
 Below is am Infographic giving you a rough idea of what your ears can take!

 I have had hearing problems my entire life, and I was wondering how I could stop my hearing getting any worse as I get older.
-I realized that I do not know that much about how hearing protection works, so I decided to research it and write this helpful post, for others who are interested in saving their hearing
+I realized I do not know that much about how hearing protection works, so I researched it and write this helpful post, for others who are interested in saving their hearing.

 Ears are crucial to you as a person, and unfortunately can be easily damaged.
 A lot of damage to a person’s ears is permanent and cannot be repaired.
 This means that it is imperative to protect your ears and hearing!

 The two main “fixes” for hearing are not ideal, hearing aids are awkward and can be expensive for the best models, and cochlear implants expensive and require intricate surgery